 As part of the requirements for the completion of graduate studies at the university, each student must be admitted as a regular (degree-seeking) student and file and complete a plan of study approved by the corresponding degree program officials and the Office of Graduate Academic Affairs.
 Ph.D. students must also pass the qualifying, comprehensive, and oral defense examinations, fulfill the residence requirement, and submit a dissertation before graduation.
-(Students should refer to the Synopsis of Graduate Studies portion of this bulletin for a list of steps and corresponding forms that must be completed, the detailed degree requirements listed under the relevant academic unit in this bulletin.
+Students should refer to the Synopsis of Graduate Studies section for a list of steps and corresponding forms that must be completed.
+Detailed degree-specific requirements are listed under the relevant academic unit in this bulletin.
 General information may also be found in the Plan of Study and Degree Requirements section of the bulletin.

 Completion of Degree